DonnieData/surfs_up/README.md

 ## Resources
 - Python 3.7.6, JupyterLab 2.26, VS Code 1.51.1
 - SQLAlchemy ORM 1.3.19(https://docs.sqlalchemy.org/en/13/orm/), Python Database Abstraction Library.
+- hawaii.sqlite: database file where temperature data is stored.

 ## Overview
-The purspose of this project is to analyze Hawaii weather data  for a stakeholder interested in investing in a business located in the aformention area.
+The purspose of this project is to analyze weather data  for a stakeholder interested in investing in a surfing business located in Hawaii.
-This data ha been collected by a Weather Observing System and stored in a flat database file(.db).
+This data ha been collected by a Weather Observing System and stored in a flat database file(.db/.sqlite).

-The stakeholders is interested in openng a surf shop which is greatly dependant on warmer weather.
 To ensure business is sustainable, year-round weather trends needs to be analyzed.

+In order to gain an understanding of hawaiis weather the stakeholder has expressed explicit interest in weather statistics for the months of June and December.

 ## Results
 - Querying June Temperature Observation Data <br>